aerobatic/website/content/blog/2017-01-23-announcing-aerobatic-transition-from-bitbucket.md

 ### Bitbucket add-on retirement

-We will be retiring the Bitbucket add-on on March 1st 2017.
-After this date any websites that have not been migrated will no longer being automatically deployed when pushing to the repo.
-Any non-migrated websites that are using a custom domain will be downgraded to the free plan.
+We will be retiring the Bitbucket add-on on March 1st, 2017.
+After that date any websites that have not been migrated will continue to load, but will no longer automatically deploy when pushing to the repo.
+Any non-migrated websites that are using a custom domain will be **downgraded to the free plan**.

 ### Roadmap

-In the coming months you'll start to see new enhancements landing in the dashboard with the goal of making it useful not only for developers, but also non-developer website stakeholders.
+In the coming months you'll start to see new enhancements landing in the dashboard with the goal of making it useful not only for developers, but also non-developer stakeholders.
 Specifically we want to deliver tools that facillitate an agency model where ongoing hosting and operation of the site can be turned over to a client.
-One typical scenario is for the development team to deploy new versions to a staging URL.
-The client can preview the site on a live URL like `https://www--staging.website.com` and have a self-service way for them to push the version to production from within the dashboard.
-The new CLI let's you [tail your weblogs](/docs/cli#logs) in near real-time and this same functionality will be coming soon to the dashboard.
+One typical scenario is allowing the client to login and push a version from a staging URL like `https://www--staging.website.com` to production once they're ready.

+The [new CLI](/docs/cli/) let's you [tail your weblogs](/docs/cli#logs) in near real-time and this same functionality will be coming soon to the dashboard.